sarah2244-4/Project-1-goldenapevisualmedia/README.md

 ## Deployment

+### GitHub Pages

-The site was deployed to GitHub pages.
-To do this the steps followed were:
+To deploy the site to GitHub pages the steps followed were:
 - Log into GitHub account
 - Open the correct repository
 - In the GitHub repository, go to 'Settings'
+- In the settings menu, go to 'Pages' under the subheading 'Code and automation'
-- From the source section drop-down menu, select the Master Branch
+- Under the heading 'Source', select 'Deploy from a branch' from the dropdown menu
+- Under the heading 'Branch', ensure 'main' is selected from the dropdown and the folder selected is '/(root)'
+- Click 'Save' and the website will be live in a few minutes
-- The live link can be found [HERE](https://sarah2244-4.github.io/Project-1-goldenapevisualmedia/)
+- The live link can be found [here](https://sarah2244-4.github.io/Project-1-goldenapevisualmedia/)

+### Local Source Files

+To deploy the website using source files follow the steps:
+- Open the GitHub repository [here](https://github.com/sarah2244-4/Project-1-goldenapevisualmedia)
+- In the repository click on the green '<> Code' dropdown
+- Select 'Download ZIP'
+- Navigate to the Zip file in your file explorer and open it
+- Right click on the 'index.html' file and open with the chosen browser

+To clone the repsoitory:
+- Open the GitHub repository [here](https://github.com/sarah2244-4/Project-1-goldenapevisualmedia)
+- In the repository click on the green '<> Code' dropdow
+- Copy the HTTPS URL link
+- Open the terminal on the computer's IDE
+- Type in `git clone` followed by the copied URL

 ## Credits